Self-service purchase FAQ

-Customers will be able to make a self-service purchase online from the Microsoft Power BI, Power Apps, and Power Automate websites.
-Customers will first be asked to enter an email address to ensure they're a user in an existing Azure Active Directory (AD) tenant.
-Then they'll be directed to log in by using their Azure AD credentials.
-After signing in, the customer will be asked to select how many subscriptions they want to purchase and provide credit card payment.
-When the purchase is complete, they'll be able to start using their subscription.
-The purchaser will also be able to access a limited view of the Microsoft 365 admin center where they can enable other people in their organization to use the product.
+Customers can make a self-service purchase online from the product websites or from in-app purchase prompts.
+Customers are first asked to enter an email address to ensure that they're a user in an existing Azure Active Directory (AD) tenant.
+Next, they're directed to sign in by using their Azure AD credentials.
+After signing in, the customer is asked to select how many subscriptions they want to buy, and to provide credit card payment.
+When the purchase is complete, they can start using their subscription.
+The purchaser has access to a limited view of the Microsoft 365 admin center where they can assign licenses to the product to other people in their organization.

 What are the payment options for self-service purchases?

 Currently, credit card is the only available payment method.
-Payment through invoicing is not supported.
+Payment through invoicing isn't supported.

 Who can buy through self-service purchase?

-Any user with a non-guest user account in a managed Azure AD tenant can buy.
-This capability will not be available to tenants that are government, nonprofit, or education, at this time.
-If this applies to your organization, then no additional action is required to control self-service purchase, at this time.
+Any user with a non-guest user account in a managed Azure AD tenant can make a self-service purchase.
+Self-service purchasing isn’t available to tenants that are government or education organizations.
+If this applies to your organization, then no additional action is required to control self-service purchase.

-Users in organizations or markets who are not eligible for self-service purchase will see a message asking them to contact their IT admin as they do today.
+Users in organizations or markets who aren’t eligible for self-service purchase see a message asking them to contact their IT admin.

 Can guest users buy through self-service purchase?

-No, guest users cannot complete a self-service purchase in a tenant in which they're a guest.
+No, guest users can’t complete a self-service purchase in a tenant in which they're a guest.